marderlab/STG-database-project/README.md

 --------------

 Following this link first prompts the user to select an experiment by metadata.
-It then displays a list of uploaded files associated with this experiment which may be selected and downloaded by entering the file index and clicking the download button.
+It then displays a list of uploaded files associated with this experiment, which may be selected and downloaded by entering the file index and clicking the download button.

 ADMINISTRATOR FUNCTIONS
 =======================

 config.json
 -----------

-This file may be edited with a text editor (nothing fancy!
-TextEdit on Mac, for example, tends to change the " marks to something python will no longer understand.
-Make sure you are just leaving it Unicode).
-The parameters are:
+This file can be edited with a text editor (nothing fancy!
+TextEdit on Mac, for example, tends to change the " marks to something python will no longer understand).
+The parameters
+are:

 - "FilePath" : This specifies the path where uploaded files are stored.
 Must exist!
 - "AllowedFiletypes" : The extensions that are allowable for user file uploads